Walk in Dwight Eisenhower’s footsteps in Abilene

 “I Like Ike” slogans were everywhere, including a telephone dial.

-“I Like Ike,” to Mr. President
+From “I Like Ike” to Mr. President

-The general’s success propelled him toward the highest office in the land.
-Eisenhower began his campaign in Abilene.
-Americans agreed with his political campaign slogan, “I Like Ike.”
 When Eisenhower left office, his presidency wasn’t well regarded.
 Eisenhower appeared to be a genial, bumbling golf nut.
 Instead, more recent history has elevated his ranking.
 Declassified records show that Ike was a subtle, skilled politician who sought a middle way.
 The museum’s presidential gallery celebrates the administration’s signature achievements.

 Desegregation process under Eisenhower in Abilene